Building a Project Preview Component: Layers, Motion, and Adaptation

 </MorphingDialog>

-Links inside the dialog have a subtle magnetic pull.
-I keep the intensity low so it reads as tactile, not sticky.
-Focus and escape are handled by the dialog, which keeps interactions predictable.
+Links inside the dialog have a low-intensity magnetic pull.
+Low enough to feel tactile, not sticky.
+Focus and escape come for free from the dialog primitive, which keeps the interaction predictable.